Rakshit-Sawarn-iitb/aimed/backend/README.md

 ---

 #### `PATCH /consults/{consult_id}/speaker`
-Correct the speaker labels if the heuristic got them wrong.
-Re-labels all utterances in the consult and updates `transcript_json`.
+Correct the speaker labels if the LLM or heuristic got them wrong.
+Re-labels all utterances in the consult, updates `transcript_json`, and **automatically re-runs the SOAP extraction in the background**.
 Only allowed while `status` is `in_review` or `extracting`.

 - **Auth:** Doctor JWT required
 - **Path param:** `consult_id`